 Due to its popularity, some farmers are also producing this bean in different areas where it is not favorable for it to grow.
 If your Robusta coffee tastes rubbery and pale, it means you have been scammed by these farmers.

-Cannot conclude the discussion of the different type of coffee beans unless we discuss Liberice coffee.
+Cannot conclude the discussion of the different types of coffee beans unless we discuss Liberice coffee.

 Countries were constantly trying to find an alternative, and the Philippines successfully made a new bean from the Liberica plant.

-But after Philipines broke up with the US later on, the bean production was hampered, and it didn’t appear after 1955 on a large scale.
+But after the Philippines broke up with the US later on, bean production was hampered, and it didn’t appear after 1955 on a large scale.

 Physically, Liberica beans are larger than regular coffee beans.
 Unlike the usual oval shape, the Liberica beans have no specific shape.
 It comes with a mesmerizing aroma and a smoky flavor that may taste woody to many.

-Finally, we will present in the discourses of different type of coffee beans that are Excelsa Coffee.
+Finally, we will present the discourses of different types of coffee beans that are Excelsa Coffee.
 Usually known as Coffea Excelsa, this is a new member of the Liberica bean family.
 That’s the reason it has another name – Coffea Liberica var.

 Dewevrei.
 Although it is considered as a family member of Liberica, the difference between the two is ample.

 The diversity is quite a lot, so much that some of the researchers are not even ready to call it a family member of Liberica, but a separate species.